Community Fibre broadband review 2023

 You'll only be able to sign up to Community Fibre broadband if you're based in selected London areas.
 If you're outside of London and are looking for similar ultrafast speeds, your best bet is to look for alternative full fibre broadband deals.

-You can easily check which packages are available in your area by popping your postcode into this checker.
+You can easily check which packages are available in your area by popping your address into this deals checker.
 If you're able to sign up to a full fibre broadband package, you'll see these listed in the comparison table.
 Don't forget to use our filters, so you can sort by price, speed or contract length.

 More broadband reviews